lhcb/starterkit-lessons/first-analysis-steps/asking-questions.md

 will help demonstrate that you are not lazy and put in some effort.
 If you learned something from trying this, mention it!

-The begining of your email should explain what you are trying to do and why, as well as where the problem occurs.
+The beginning of your email should explain what you are trying to do and why, as well as where the problem occurs.
 Often it is useful to describe the big goal, and not the particular step you are stuck with.